Annual Review 2021–22

 The main functions of a remuneration committee are performed by the People and Remuneration Committee.

-Responsibility for the company’s remuneration, recruitment, retention and termination policies for all other employees has been delegated to the Chief Ombudsman and CEO, but significant changes to these policies are ratified by the Board.
+Responsibility for AFCA’s remuneration, recruitment, retention and termination policies for all other employees has been delegated to the Chief Ombudsman and CEO, but significant changes to these policies are reviewed by the People and Remuneration Committee and ratified by the Board.

 The remaining aspects of this principle are applicable to companies subject to the ASX Listing Rules and, as such, have no relevance to AFCA.